 To free itself of dependence on Russian uranium enrichment services (around 20% of fuel used by the US nuclear reactor fleet is supplied through enrichment contracts with Russian suppliers), the government has invested billions to support the expansion of US-based commercial uranium enrichment capacity.
-Additionally, a five-country strong alliance - known as the Sapporo 5 (made up of the US, UK, France, Cananda and Japan) - was set up on the sidelines of COP28 with the aim of establishing a secure and resilient global nuclear fuel supply chain free of Russian influence.
+Additionally, a five-country strong alliance - known as the Sapporo 5 (made up of the US, UK, France, Cananda and Japan) - was set up on the sidelines of COP28 to establish a secure and resilient global nuclear fuel supply chain free of Russian influence.
 The Sapporo 5 also announced their intention to invest a combined \$4.2bn to expand enrichment and conversion capacity over the next three years.

-With everything appearing to be in place for the growth in the delivery in nuclear reactors in the US, the state of Illinois recently removed its moratorium on new large-scale reactor builds and passed legislation allowing construction of small modular reactors (SMRs) from 2026.
+With everything in place for a boom in the delivery in nuclear reactors in the US, the state of Illinois recently removed its moratorium on new large-scale reactor builds and passed legislation allowing construction of small modular reactors (SMRs) from 2026.
 GCL's managers believe the move could be replicated by other states across the country, including Virginia - where, incidentally, the largest unmined US uranium deposit (Coles Hill) exists.
-This is owned by ISO Energy, a GCL portfolio company, that could benefit materially.
+This is owned by ISO Energy, a GCL portfolio company, that would benefit materially.

-Despite rhetoric to the contrary, a victory for Trump in November may have surprisingly little impact on the US's shift towards clean power, the managers contend.
-Regardless of his vow to repeal the IRA, it will be harder to achieve in practice, especially given that four-fifths of benefits from the IRA go to Republican congressional districts, they add.
+Despite rhetoric to the contrary, a victory for Trump in November may have surprisingly little impact on the US's shift towards clean power.
+Regardless of his vow to repeal the Inflation Reduction Act (IRA), it will be harder to achieve in practice, especially given that four-fifths of benefits from the IRA go to Republican congressional districts.

-The Advance Act had bipartisan support from Congress, perhaps indicating that nuclear will continue to be at the forefront of the US's energy output, no matter the party of the presiding president.
+The Advance Act had bipartisan support from Congress, indicating that nuclear will continue to be at the forefront of the US's energy output, no matter the party of the presiding president.